paul-thebaud/foscia/website/docs/advanced/implementations/presentation.md

 ---
 sidebar_position: 1
-description: Quick introduction on available implementations for FuncClient.
+description: Quick introduction on available implementations for Foscia.
 ---

 # Presentation

 ## Introduction

-FuncClient actions might require one or many dependencies to work:
+Foscia actions might require one or many dependencies to work:

 -   **Cache** will store already fetched models instances.
 It will avoid multiple instances of the same record coexisting and allows you to retrieve